DrewStanger/pset6-DNA/README.md

 - To do this dna.py iterates through the DNA sequences and counts how many occurances of each DNA nucleotide occur.

 - the values are saved to an array and are then compared to the databases, if all of the values match a person, it can be concluded that the DNA sequence belongs to them.

+*NOTE* the datasets and dna sequences were provided within CS50.